 Preventing Motorcycle Accidents

 The best way to protect yourself from the aftermath of a motorcycle accident is to prevent the accident from occurring in the first place.
-To reduce the risk of accidents on the road:
+Serious motorcycle accidents will always carry a lot more consequences than typical car accidents, so it’s always crucial for motorcycle riders to be extra vigilant in terms of maintaining proper precautions while out on public roads.
+To reduce the risk of accidents and fatal crashes on the road, motorcyclists should do the following:

-- Know the rules of the road: Know your responsibilities as a motorcyclist sharing the highway.
-Always follow traffic regulations while riding to avoid causing an accident.
+- Know the rules of the road: Knowing your innate responsibilities as a motorcyclist sharing the highway with other passenger cars is absolutely crucial in terms of maintaining motorcycle safety.
+Always follow traffic regulations while riding to avoid causing an accident, including taking proper precautions with left-hand turns and other routine traffic maneuvers.

-- Always wear a helmet: Wearing a helmet has been shown to reduce the risk of serious injury during a crash.
+- Always wear a helmet: Wearing a helmet has been shown to reduce the risk of serious injury during a motorcycle crash.
 It is also required under Massachusetts law.
-In addition, wear properly fitted and functional protective gear and reflective or other visible clothing at night.
+In addition, wear properly fitted and functional protective gear and reflective or other visible clothing at night so you can be more easily seen by other motorists.

-- Be a defensive driver: Many motorcycle accidents are caused by the drivers of other vehicles.
-These Drivers may not know to watch out for motorcycles, or they may simply be driving with distractions.
+- Be a defensive rider: Many motorcycle accidents are caused by the drivers of other passenger cars and large pickup trucks.
+Many of these drivers simply don’t know how to properly watch out for motorcyclists, or they may simply be driving with distractions.
 Pay attention to the other vehicles around you so that you can anticipate and react to potential dangers.

 How Motorists Can Prevent Motorcycle Accidents